volfegan/PixelGlitch/README.md

 |                      :---:                       |

 #### Glitch by kimasendorf/ASDFPixelSort
 Based on [kimasendorf/ASDFPixelSort](https://github.com/kimasendorf/ASDFPixelSort).
 This program is a bit famous, so I wanted to see how  the visualization process of the glitch occur.
 The original program has 3 modes of pixel sorting and only does in one way (vertical (V) + horizontal (H)).
 I modified it so we can change the direction of the sorting in any combination of (V) and (H) sorting.
-Since this was not made by me, the variable names are different (described below):
+This gives 12 ways of sorting differently.
+Since this was not made by me, the variable names are different (description below):

 * boolean mode = 0|1|2 -> mode is the Pixel sorter method to be used.
 [0]: will select pixels by getFirstNotBlackX() and then the getNextBlackY(); [1]: sort by brightness.
 It getFirstBrightX() and then getNextDarkY(); [2]: sort by getFirstNotWhiteX() and then getNextWhiteY().
 Threshold values to determine how the pixel sorting starts and ends: